MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [ ] Save track when tracking and exiting program.
 * [ ] Cache tiles from several zooming levels to be used when offline.
 Make estimation of total size.
 * [ ] Cache features too.
+* [ ] A splash screen is made using cordova-plugin-splashscreen but I am not at all satisfied because of the number of images to be prepared and the show is also bad.
+Better to make it myself using html and svg.
+Sizes are known in javascript so everything is therefor scalable to any size.

 # Bugs